-- A dummy read to another asynchronous memory chip select that is not configured to be in Extended Wait mode. - A dummy read to the same asynchronous memory chip select after disabling the Extended Wait mode on that chip select. - A dummy read to SDRAM
+- A dummy read to another asynchronous memory chip select that is not configured to be in Extended Wait mode. - A dummy read to the same asynchronous memory chip select after disabling the • Extended Wait mode on that chip select. - A dummy read to SDRAM www.ti.com Silicon Revision 2.3 Usage Notes and Known Design Exceptions to Functional Specification Advisory 2.3.3 Potential USB2.0 Soft Reset Timing Violation Revision(s) Affected 2.3 and earlier Details When a soft reset is invoked by setting the RESET bit of the USB CTRLR register (CTRLR[RESET] = 1), the internal reset timing requirements may be violated.

-Advisory 2.3.5 A Single CHIPINTn Interrupt Event Will Register Multiple Times in the DSP Event Combiner Module (ECM)

-Details The C674x DSP megamodule supports twelve maskable hardware interrupt signals handled.

-(CPUINT4 through CPUINT15).
-Single system interrupts may be mapped directly to a CPUINTn hardware interrupt, or multiple system interrupts may be combined by the ECM into a single signal before mapping to a CPUINTn interrupt.
-See [SPRUFK5; TMS320C674x DSP Megamodule] for more information on how DSP interrupts are

-The ECM expects all incoming interrupts to be pulse interrupts, however the

-[SYSCFG_CHIPSIG]CHIPINTn interrupts are level interrupts.
-This mismatch in interrupt types will cause a single CHIPINTn interrupt event to register multiple times in the ECM.

-Workaround(s) The CPUINTn hardware interrupts can support both pulse and level interrupts so should be masked out in the EVTMASKn registers.

-CHIPINTn interrupts should be mapped directly to CPUINTn hardware interrupts.
-Furthermore, if the ECM is used for other system interrupts, the CHIPINTn interrupts

-Potential USB2.0 Soft Reset Timing Violation

-When a soft reset is invoked by setting the RESET bit of the USB CTRLR register (CTRLR[RESET] = 1), the internal reset timing requirements may be violated.
 Although this timing violation has not been observed in practice, the potential for a timing violation exists.
 USB resets initiated by system-reset and power-on-reset are immune from the timing violation.

-There is no plan to fix this issue in future silicon revisions because:

-- 1. No functional problems have been observed to date - 2.
-A software workaround has been developed to avoid the problem

-The reset timing violation can be avoided by providing the modified soft reset activation sequence outlined below:

-- Enable the USB controller module clock through the Power and Sleep Controller (PSC) - 2.
-Perform a soft USB reset - 3.
-Wait for the USB soft reset bit to clear - 4.
-Disable the USB controller module clock through the PSC - 5.
-Configure the USB PHY parameters - 6.
-Enable the PHY - 7.
+There is no plan to fix this issue in future silicon revisions because: 1.
+No functional problems have been observed to date 2.
+A software workaround has been developed to avoid the problem Workaround(s) The reset timing violation can be avoided by providing the modified soft reset activation sequence outlined below: Enable the USB controller module clock through the Power and Sleep Controller (PSC) 2.
+Perform a soft USB reset 3.
+Wait for the USB soft reset bit to clear Disable the USB controller module clock through the PSC 5.
+Configure the USB PHY parameters 6.
+Enable the PHY 7.
 Enable the USB controller module clock through the PSC

-Advisory 2.3.9 Vil on Dual-Voltage LVCMOS Input Buffers Operated at 3.3V
+Advisory 2.3.4 Vil on Dual-Voltage LVCMOS Input Buffers Operated at 3.3V